MelSumner/diana/README.md

 # Diana

-A tool for hunting accessibility nodes (named after Diana, the goddess of the hunt).
+DIANA stands for Differential Inspection of Accessibility Node Architecture and is a tool for hunting accessibility nodes.

 ## References
 - [Qunit](https://qunitjs.com/) (in progress: switching from JEST to QUNIT)